Commitments

 AXA Group Tax Policy

-The taxes AXA pays are an important part of its wider economic and social impact and play a key role in the development of countries where it operates*.
-AXA regards it as a critical element of its commitment to grow in a sustainable, responsible, and socially inclusive way.
+The taxes AXA pays are a sizable part of its wider economic and social impact and play a key role in developing the countries where it operates1.
+AXA regards this impact as a critical element of its commitment to growing in a sustainable, responsible and socially inclusive way.

-AXA also squares its responsibilities as a co-operative, compliant taxpayer in each and every country in which it operates, with the need to support competitive business growth - serving all its stakeholders including investors, suppliers and employees.
+AXA squares its responsibilities as a co‑operative, compliant taxpayer in each and every country in which it operates while supporting competitive business growth - serving all its stakeholders, namely investors, suppliers and employees.
+The Group seeks an open dialogue with all its stakeholders, from relevant tax authorities and shareholders to regulators.

 Tax aspects in relation to AXA as a multinational company